-Dandy has been an “Edgster” since 2005, first as a Media Works program participant, then as an alumni, and now as a full time staff member.
+Dandy has been an “Edgester” since 2005, first as a Media Works program participant, then as an alumni, and now as a full time staff member.
 A believer in “paying it forward”, Dandy seeks to provide current participants with stable, creative programming that will expand youth vision and voice in this community; components she herself benefited from as a teen.
-She is currently taking this drive for giving back to the community a step further, starting her own arts social empowerment organization, Cre8tive, that focuses on coordinating events that builds community by practicing the art of upcycling.
+She is currently taking this drive for giving back to the community a step further by starting her own arts social empowerment organization and progressing toward opening new businesses, locally, that will captive the unemployed and underserved.

 Since graduating from the Rhode Island School of Design, Irene has had the opportunity to collaborate with a number of cool people and organizations from all over the world.
 At Riverzedge, she works with participants to find new and creative ways to share stories through video and photography.
 Irene is passionate about exploring media, and investigating how media can be used for social change.
 In her free time, Irene enjoys listening to live music for inspiration for her visual work, playing with how to translate sound into something physical.

 After graduating RISD, Allie worked as a graphic designer until 2017 when she returned to her passion of visual storytelling and illustration.
 As a freelance artist, she worked with multiple clients creating characters, portraits, and paintings of dragons and fantastical realms.
 Her favorite pieces have a sense of adventure, wonder, and imagery that depicts inner strength and expression of identity.
 She strives to empower and support others to tell their personal stories by teaching methods of mark making and symbolism to elevate not only the artwork but the artist as well.